henrydhall/Polybius-Square-Cipher-C/README.md

 test.sh: bash file to test the program.
 Passes the test in my Ubuntu setup.
 I don't plan on testing in other setups, but if it doesn't let me know and I'd be happy to work out the problems.

 # TODO's

-Add visuals to show the Polybius Square I'm using.

 Implement a 5x5x5 square.